Offset agreement: Bulgaria

 Public Procurement Law 2004, revised in 2009.
 Direct offsets are supervised by the Defense Ministry, and indirect offsets by the Ministry of Economy and Energy.
 There is however a Permanent Inter-Ministerial Council of Special Purpose Public Procurement to approve offset agreements.
 The Agency for Information, Technology and Communications (SAITC) assists and coordinates offset projects.
 The threshold for offset is 5 million Euro.
 The minimum Value is 110% of the contract value.
 Multipliers are between 1 and 3.
 Offsets are generally 30% direct and 70% indirect.

 Canada

-Canada's offset agreements (known as Industrial and Regional Benefits (IRB)) are managed by the IRB directorate within the Canadian government's Department of Industry.
-The IRB Policy was created in 1986 to assist Canadian companies in leveraging government procurement.
-The Policy requires that prime contractors place sub-contracts and investments in the high-tech sectors of the Canadian economy in an amount usually equal to the value of the defense contract won.
-Investments can be direct (transactions that give small- to medium-sized enterprises an opportunity to provide goods, services and/or long-term service support directly for the items being procured by the government) or indirect (transactions which are not directly related to the procured items and are, instead, related to investments, technology cooperation, and product mandates).